SteffenHebestreit/fastapi_mcp_template/README.md

 - `gpt-4-turbo`
 - `gpt-4`

-#### Features Enhanced by OpenAI
+#### Features Enhanced by LLM Integration
-When OpenAI integration is enabled, MarkItDown can:
+When LLM integration is enabled, the file converter provides:
 1. **Enhanced Image Processing**: Generate detailed descriptions of images, charts, and diagrams
-2. **Better OCR**: Improve text extraction from complex images
+2. **OCR for Scanned PDFs**: Automatically converts PDF pages to images and extracts text using vision-capable LLMs
-3. **Content Analysis**: Better understanding of document structure and content
+3. **Better Content Analysis**: Improved understanding of document structure and content
 4. **Smart Formatting**: More intelligent Markdown formatting decisions

+**OCR Fallback Process:**
+- When a PDF returns empty content (indicating it's likely scanned)
+- The tool automatically converts PDF pages to high-resolution images
+- Each page is processed by the LLM using vision capabilities
+- Extracted text is combined into properly formatted Markdown
+- Supports up to 5 pages per document to manage API costs

 ### Docker Configuration